bomonike/bomonike.github.io/ap-compsci.md

 1. Server Backup & Restore
 1. Server Incident Management

-1. CERTIFICATION: $84 CompTIA TF+ (IT Foundations+) (https://www.comptia.org/certifications/a)
+1. CERTIFICATION: $84 CompTIA Tech+ (formerly IT Foundations+) (https://www.comptia.org/certifications/a)
 1. CERTIFICATION: CompTIA A+ (https://www.comptia.org/certifications/a)
    * $253 220-1102 - operating systems, security, software, operational procedures.
    * $253 220-1101 - mobile devices, networking technology, hardware, virtualization, cloud computing.
-1. CERTIFICATION: LPIC-1 101 $200
+1. CERTIFICATION: Linux LPIC-1 101 $200
    <br /><br />

 ## CompTIA Tech+ certification

-*	Compare and contrast notational systems.
-Tech+	1.1
-*	Compare and contrast fundamental data types and their characteristics.
-Tech+	1.2
-*	Illustrate the basics of computing and processing.
-Tech+	1.3
-*	Explain the value of data and information.
-Tech+	1.4
-*	Compare and contrast common units of measure.
-Tech+	1.5
-*	Explain the troubleshooting methodology.
-Tech+	1.6
-*	Classify common types of input/output device interfaces.
-Tech+	2.1
-*	Given a scenario, set up and install common peripheral devices to a laptop/PC.
-Tech+	2.2
-*	Explain the purpose of common internal computing components.
-Tech+	2.3
-*	Compare and contrast common Internet service types.
-Tech+	2.4
-*	Compare and contrast storage types.
-Tech+	2.5
-*	Compare and contrast common computing devices and their purposes.
-Tech+	2.6
-*	Compare and contrast virtualization and cloud technologies.
-Tech+	2.6
-*	Explain basic networking concepts.
-Tech+	2.7
-*	Given a scenario, install, configure and secure a basic wireless network.
-Tech+	2.8
-*	Given a scenario, install, configure and secure a basic wireless network.
-Tech+	2.8
-*	Explain the purpose of operating systems.
-Tech+	3.1
-*	Compare and contrast components of an operating system.
-Tech+	3.2
-*	Explain the purpose and proper use of software.
-Tech+	3.3
-*	Given a scenario, configure and use web browsers.
-Tech+	3.5
-*	Identify common uses of artificial intelligence (AI).
-Tech+	3.5
-*	Compare and contrast programming language categories.
-Tech+	4.1
-*	Given a scenario, use programming organizational techniques and interpret logic.
-Tech+	4.2
-*	Explain the purpose and use of programming concepts.
-Tech+	4.3
-*	Explain database concepts and the purpose of a database.
-Tech+	5.1
-*	Compare and contrast various database structures.
-Tech+	5.2
-*	Summarize confidentiality, integrity, and availability concerns.
-Tech+	6.1
-*	Explain methods to secure devices and best practices.
-Tech+	6.2
-*	Compare and contrast authentication, authorization, accounting, and non-repudiation concepts.
-Tech+	6.4
-*	Explain password best practices.
-Tech+	6.5
-*	Explain common uses of encryption.
-Tech+	6.6
-*	Explain business continuity concepts.
-Tech+	6.7
+<a target="_blank" href="https://comptiacdn.azureedge.net/webcontent/docs/default-source/research-reports/comptia-tech-fco-u71-exam-objectives-comparison-flyer-v2.pdf?sfvrsn=b463c273_2">PDF</a>:

+*	Explain the basics of computing	- Tech+	1.1
+*	Identify national systems	- Tech+	1.2
+*	Compare and contrast common units of measure	- Tech+	1.3
+*	Explain the troubleshooting methodology	- Tech+	1.4
+*	Explain common computing devices and their purposes	- Tech+	2.1
+*	Explain the purpose of common internal computing components	- Tech+	2.2
+*	Compare and contrast storage types	- Tech+	2.3
+*	Given a scenario, install and configure common peripheral devices	- Tech+	2.4
+*	Compare and contrast common types of input/output device interfaces	- Tech+	2.5
+*	Compare and contrast virtualization and cloud technologies	- Tech+	2.6
+*	Compare and contrast common internet service types	- Tech+	2.7
+*	Identify basic networking concepts	- Tech+	2.8
+*	Explain the basic capabilities of a small wireless network	- Tech+	2.9
+*	Identify components of an OS	- Tech+	3.1
+*	Explain the purpose of operating systems	- Tech+	3.2
+*	Explain the purpose and proper use of software	- Tech+	3.3
+*	Given a scenario, configure and use web browser features	- Tech+	3.4
+*	Identify common uses of artificial intelligence (AI)	- Tech+	3.5
+*	Compare and contrast programming language categories	- Tech+	4.1
+*	Identify fundamental data types and their characteristics	- Tech+	4.2
+*	Explain the purpose and use of programming concepts	- Tech+	4.3
+*	Identify programming organizational techniques and logic concepts	- Tech+	4.4
+*	Explain the value of data and information	- Tech+	5.1
+*	Explain database concepts and the purpose of a database	- Tech+	5.2
+*	Compare and contrast various database structures	- Tech+	5.3
+*	Explain basic data backup concepts	- Tech+	5.4
+*	Explain fundamental security concepts and frameworks	- Tech+	6.1
+*	Explain methods to secure devices and security best practices	- Tech+	6.2
+*	Explain password best practices	- Tech+	6.3
+*	Identify common use cases for encryption	- Tech+	6.4
+*	Given a scenario, configure security settings for a small wireless network	- Tech+	6.5
+<br /><br />

 Soon, AI would capture ever bit human-generated writings ever created.
 In 2024, human experts have been bested in every game invented (chess, go, etc.) and are able to pass exams to score in the 90th percentile of lawyers and doctors.
 "Complex reasoning" is at the cusp.

+Selection
+Sequencing
+Iteration